chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sends the current set of settings values of the machine to an iChen® 4.0 Server, most likely in response to a [SiChenMoldSummaryReqType](#sichenmoldsummaryreqtype) sent by the server.
+Sends the current set of settings values of the machine to an iChen® Server 4 instance, most likely in response to a [SiChenMoldSummaryReqType](#sichenmoldsummaryreqtype) sent by the server.